tsedio/tsed-vite-react-movies-demo/docs/readme.md

 ## Conclusion

 In this article, we have seen how to use the `vite-plugin-ssr` to generate static pages and dynamic pages using the **prerender** option provided by the plugin.
 This plugin is really complete and provides a lot of options to customize the generated pages.
-It covers most of the use cases you can have, and it has nothing to envy to [Next.js](https://nextjs.org/).
+It covers most of the use cases you may encounter, and it has nothing to envy to [Next.js](https://nextjs.org/).

 > You can check the comparison between Next.js and Vite plugin [here](https://vite-plugin-ssr.com/comparison-with-nextjs).

-His facility to use and his integration with server-side frameworks like Ts.ED was the main reason why I chose this plugin.
+The ease of use and integration with server-side frameworks like Ts.ED were the main reasons why I chose this plugin.

-Coupled with Ts.ED to build a Rest API, you'll be able to create an awesome website that combines the power of the static pages and the dynamic pages and the power of the server-side framework.
+When combined with Ts.ED to build a Rest API, you'll be able to create an awesome website that combines the power of both static and dynamic pages, and the power of the server-side framework.
 All of that!
 With a single codebase.

 ## Resources